apache/beam/sdks/python/apache_beam/examples/inference/README.md

 This module contains example pipelines that use the Beam RunInference API. <!---TODO: Add link to full documentation on Beam website when it's published.-->

+Some examples are also used in [our benchmarks](http://s.apache.org/beam-community-metrics/d/ZpS8Uf44z/python-ml-runinference-benchmarks?orgId=1).

 ## Prerequisites

 You must have `apache-beam>=2.40.0` or greater installed in order to run these pipelines,